In the remake, all the A enemies in level 4 will endlessly shout out "A!". It's even their death cry.

 Pandering to the Base: The HD remake, seemingly confirmed by this Siliconera article.
 It even goes on to brag about how hard it will be and how "it doesn't feel like a kid's game"note Even though it's technically supposed to be either way..
 What's more, it mentions that it won't have an easy mode, despite the fact that there is one in the original version.

 Might be a case of Blatant Lies though as the actual game is far from Nintendo Hard.
-Heck, falling down a bottomless pit now merely strips you of an energy point rather than a life.
+The game has its challenges but heck, several platforming areas are optional and falling down a bottomless pit now merely strips you of an energy point rather than a life.